CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_11_Lab1_Ex1_Create_DLP_policy.md

 1. On the **Test or turn on policy** page select **Turn it on right away** and select **Next**.

   ![](../Media/141.png)

+  >Note: It will take more than an hour to take the effect.

 1. Click **Submit**